 USES: This medication is used to treat leukemia and other cancers.
 It works by slowing or stopping the growth of cancer cells.

-HOW TO USE: This medication is given by injection into a vein over 30 minutes as directed by your doctor, usually once a day for 5 days.
+HOW TO USE: This medication is given by injection into a vein over 30 minutes by a health care professional.
+It is usually given once a day for 5 days or as directed by your doctor.

 Dosage is based on your medical condition, body size, and response to treatment.
 Your doctor will check your blood counts to make sure you can receive your next cycle.
 Keep all medical/lab appointments.